RamboLan1/ros_motion_planning/README.md

 ## <span id="4">04.
 Open Data source
-The VRU Trajectory Dataset consists of 1068 pedestrian and 464 cyclist trajectories recorded at an urban intersection using cameras and LiDARs.
+The VRU Trajectory Dataset consists of 1068 pedestrian and 464 cyclist trajectories recorded at an urban intersection using cameras and LiDARs. https://zenodo.org/records/6303669

-https://zenodo.org/records/6303669
+For your information, this platform contains a social interaction algorithm to generate pedestrian paths and avoid collision with robots and walls.
+So, the open data sources were just used at the start and end positions.
+Edit the pedestrian position with goal_point in src/user_config/pedestrain_config.yaml